alwyn974/MyEpitechNotif/README.md

 You need to clone/download this project, and then you need to run `npm install`

+You can use the `install-service.sh` script to install the project (clone + setup of a service)

 ## Usage

 You need to specify the discord webhook link in the `config.json`.